Planning a Square-Foot Garden: Grow More Crops in Less Space

 Body

 Learn the basics of planning a square-foot garden (SFG).
 Grow more in less space by densely planting in squares.
 Find out the pros and cons, whether square-foot gardening really works, the ideal size and depth that a square-foot garden should be, and more tips.
-Plus, find six SFG garden plans to reference.
+Plus, discover six SFG garden plans to reference.

 What Is Square-Foot Gardening?

 Square-foot gardening (SFG) is a type of raised-bed gardening—basically, a raised box divided into squares.
 With the square-foot gardening method, you plant in 4x4-foot blocks instead of traditional rows.
 Different crops are planted in different blocks according to their size; for example, 16 radishes in one square foot, or just one cabbage per square foot.
-A lattice is laid across the top to clearly separate each square foot.
+A lattice is laid across the top to separate each square foot.

 Mel Bartholomew had just retired as an engineer and decided to take up gardening as a hobby.
 It was only natural that he would apply his analytical skills to the problems he encountered.
 In particular, he found the average gardener was spending hours weeding the big gaps between long rows of plants, creating unnecessary work for themselves.
 It soon became clear that getting rid of rows and using intensive deep beds could dramatically cut the amount of maintenance the garden required.
 Add a one-foot square grid on top, making it easy to space and rotate crops.